 - Land records and genealogy

 This site is devoted to the early (pre 1700) records of the Isle of Man, with a particular focus on those of greatest value to the genealogist.
-It attempts to provide detailed descriptions of all the main record types and to explan how to understand them.
-It also includes a large number of online images of early (predominately 16th century) Manx ecclesiatical records (which include around 1000 abstracts of wills) and extensive transcriptions of (Kirk Michael) property records.
+It attempts to provide detailed descriptions of all the main record types and to explain how to understand them.
+It also includes a large number of online images of early (predominately 16th century) Manx ecclesiastical records (which include around 1000 abstracts of wills) and extensive transcriptions of (Kirk Michael) property records.

 Most of the original records are written in English (as opposed to Latin), but the different handwriting of the era can make them extremely difficult to read for the inexperienced modern eye.
 Some help is provided on this site and more information is available from numerous paleography websites.